 Belem Para, Brazil Travel Guide

 Portuguese Captain Francisco Caldeira Castelo Branco founded Belém on January 12, 1616.
 He first named it Feliz Lusitânia.
 The city started as a strategic Portuguese military outpost.
 Its purpose: to prevent foreign incursions into the resource-rich Amazon region.
-Early fortifications, like the Forte do Presépio, confirmed its role as a colonial stronghold.
+Early fortifications, like the Forte do Presépio, confirmed its position as a colonial stronghold.

 Distinctive flavors from local ingredients like açaí, tucupi, and jambu.